Islandora/islandora_usage_stats/README.md

 ## Usage

 The data collected by Islandora Usage Stats is made available to Views, so custom reports can be created.
-It also works with community modules such as [Islandora Usage Stats Callbacks](https://github.com/Islandora-Labs/islandora_usage_stats_callbacks) to provide more functionality.
+It also works with community modules such as [Islandora Usage Stats Callbacks](https://github.com/Islandora-Labs/islandora_usage_stats_callbacks) or [Islandora Usage Stats Charts](https://github.com/mjordan/islandora_usage_stats_charts) to provide more functionality.
+These modules are not part of Islandora's official releases.

 Out of the box, Islandora usage stats can also provide:
 * Views of usage stats on Collection overview pages